Ankush-Chander/messandei/README.md

 # Messandei

-A simple language detector for rest of us.
+A simple stopword based language detector for rest of us.

 ### Supported languages
 - Arabic